 1. Cliff Burton

-Cliff Burton played on the band’s first three albums, “Kill ‘Em All“, “Ride the Lightning“, and “Master of Puppets“.
+Cliff played on Metallica’s first three albums—Kill ‘Em All, Ride the Lightning, and Master of Puppets.

-Unfortunately, his life ended tragically early.
-He died in a devastating bus crash while on tour with Metallica in 1986.
-They were supporting their “Master of Puppets” album in Sweden when he died.
+Tragically, his life was cut short when he died in a devastating bus crash while on tour with Metallica in 1986.
 He was only 24 years old.
-Rolling Stones Magazine ranked him in their “Greatest Bassist of All Time” list in 2011.

 2. Steve Harris

-The next one on our list is the legendary Steve Harris.
-He is an English-born bass player, multi-instrumentalist musician.
-He was the founder and main songwriter of the heavy metal band “Iron Maiden”.
-He remains the only constant band member since 1975.
+Next on our list is the legendary Steve Harris, an English-born bassist and multi-instrumentalist.
+He founded the iconic heavy metal band Iron Maiden and has been the band’s only constant member since 1975.

 3. David Ellefson

 The next one on our list is David Ellefson.
 He was one of the founding members of Megadeth in 1983.
 David Mustaine, who was a member of Metallica, got fired and in return, formed Megadeth.
 This band became one of the 4 original Thrash Metal bands of the ’80s known as the “big four” metal bands.
-Other bands included in the “big four” were Metallica, Slayer, and Anthrax.
+Other bands included in the “Big Four” were Metallica, Slayer, and Anthrax.

 Ellefson is known for his aggressive and fast bass playing.
 With Megadeth, he can be heard playing with a pick and, without a doubt, is one of the tastiest metal bass players out there.
 Check out “Dawn Patrol” below to hear what I am talking about!